ErpNetDocs/tech/modules/crm/clientcenter/orders/orders.md

 ### Details

-You can find the following information about each sales order in the table:
+You can find the following information about each order in the table:

 - **Date** - Date of submission (or registration) of the document.
-- **Type name** - Type of the document, Sales Order by default.
+- **Type name** - Type of the document, e.g. Sales Order.
 - **Document No** - The document number.
-- **Amount** - The amount of the sales order.
+- **Amount** - The amount of the order.
 - **Status** - Current state of the order (e.g. New, Ordered, Cancelled).

 > [!Important]